TrackPolitics logoTrackPolitics

 AI-generated

 Helen Morgan is the Liberal Democrat MP for North Shropshire, first elected in December 2021.
-She serves as the Liberal Democrat Spokesperson on Health and Social Care, and has previously been a spokesperson on housing and local government, with committee work on renters’ reform and housing oversight.
+She currently serves as the Liberal Democrat Spokesperson for Health and Social Care, and has previously held Lib Dem spokesperson roles on Housing, Local Government and Levelling Up, Housing and Communities, contributing to committee scrutiny on housing and maternity/paternity leave matters.

 Voting Patterns